Biden and Carter, longtime allies, reconnect in Georgia

 “Some of my colleagues in the Senate thought it was youthful exuberance,” Biden said with a laugh.
 “I was exuberant, but as I said then, ’Jimmy’s not just a bright smile.
 He can win and he can appeal to more segments of the population than any other person. ...
 Gov. Carter proved me right.”

 Carter didn’t endorse anyone in the 2020 primary that included Biden.
-But the former president took a similar angle, warning Democrats not to veer too far left and risk alienating moderate voters needed to defeat President Donald Trump.
+But the former president warned Democrats not to veer too far left and risk alienating moderate voters needed to defeat President Donald Trump.

 There’s plenty of irony in both men’s political calculations.

-Note: This story has been corrected to reflect that the last name of the producers of “CARTERLAND,” a new documentary, is Pattiz, not Pattitz.